karlwilcox/website-build/reviews/tvshows/_posts/2023-01-14-white-lotus-s2 copy.md

 layout: review
 title: "White Lotus"
 prefix: "The"
-subheadline: "Netflix?"
+subheadline: "Netflix"
-teaser: "Season 2"
+teaser: "Season 3"
 tags:
   - "drama"
-  - "italy"
+  - "thailand"
 ---

-This was a clever slow-burner of a show, even after 5 episodes we were left guessing as anything could still happen to anybody!
-The setting, as usual was lovely and the cinematography was lovely (having all that Italian sunshine probably helps!).
-Despite the "shock" ending (which we already knew about from the opener) there were more happy (or at least, not unpleasent) endings for many of the characters - something of a pleasing contrast to the first season.
+Sooo slow, so much padding and so many portentious atmosphere shots of bloody monkeys.
+I didn't even care enough
+about any of the characters to be interested who died at the end.

+I felt that there were way too many hares set running for no real reason, pointless story lines and wasted talent.
+I really didn't like this at all, it was frustrating, claustrophobic and dull I'm afraid.